CoitThomas/analytics_challenge/README.md

 ### Setup Instructions

-1. Clone this repo
+Clone the repo
-2. Get your dependencies:
+Get your dependencies:

-   `mix deps.get`
+    mix deps.get

-3. Build, create, start, and attach to the Docker container that houses a PostgreSQL database:
+Build, create, start, and attach to the Docker container that houses a PostgreSQL database:

-   `docker-compose up -d`
+    docker-compose up -d

-4. Create the storage for the AnalyticsChallenge.Repo and run the migrations for your database:
+Create the storage for the AnalyticsChallenge.Repo and run the migrations for your database:

-   `mix ecto.create`
+    mix ecto.create
-   `mix ecto.migrate`
+    mix ecto.migrate

 ### Tests

 For testing, run the following command:

-   `mix test`
+    mix test

 ## Architecture